google/codeworld/web/help/GuideUnit3.md

 the strength of gravity, so you can try out the ball on the moon... or on Jupiter, which has more gravity than the Earth!

+### Inverse: Approaching a point ###

+When you want a function that keeps getting closer to a point, but doesn't ever quite get there, the inverse function is your tool of choice.
+Here's an
+example:

+    program = animationOf(scene)
+    scene(t) = translated(solidCircle(1/4), 0, 5 - 3 / (t + 1))

+The two questions to ask are:

+* What *limiting value* should the motion approach (but never reach)?
+* At what *starting offset* from the limiting value should the motion begin?

+The expression is then `limit + start / (t + 1)`.
+Notice that we divide by `t + 1` instead of `t`?
+That's to avoid division by zero!
+Time is never negative, but it can and will be zero.

 Piecewise motion
 ----------------